Ahad690/DR-RAM-Diabetic-Retinopathy-Detection/README.md

 ### 6. Run Inference

-To test the model on a single image and visualize the attention trajectory, use the provided inference script:
+To test the model on a sample image and visualize the attention trajectory, use the provided inference script.
+The project includes a `sample_images/` folder with 20 test images from the APTOS dataset.

 ```bash
 # Run the inference script (from project root)